Horned helmet: Popular association with Vikings

+Stereotypical fantasy Viking with horned helmet.

 Viking warriors are often associated with horned helmets in popular culture, but this is merely a modern association starting in the 1800s, initially popularized by the Norse operas of Richard Wagner, which depicted horns and wings on the helmets of the Vikings.

 Contemporary Viking Age texts and stories regularly mention helmets, but never mention horned headgear.
 Christian writers, who were keen to portray the Vikings as barbaric and uncivilized, did not mention horns.
 The few period helmets found thus far do not feature horns, instead coinciding with the construction of earlier Vendel Period spectacle helmets.
 The helmet descriptions found in the period epic poem Beowulf also coincide with the Vendel era helmets, as well as earlier Germanic boar helmets, which also lack horns.
 The only find of Scandinavian horned helmets are the Bronze Age Veksø Helmets and depictions of ceremonial "bird horned" headgear on Migration Period trinkets – see § European Migration Period.
 Historians generally believe that if horned headgear existed during the Viking Age, it was not worn regularly.
 This misconception has been debunked repeatedly by historians and archaeologists, but it persists widely in pop culture due to its strong visual symbolism.

-A 20th-century example is the Minnesota Vikings American football team, whose logo carries a horn on each side of the helmet.
-The comic strip character Hägar the Horrible and all male Vikings in the animated TV series Vicky the Viking are always depicted wearing horned helmets, as are numerous characters in the DreamWorks How to Train Your Dragon franchise and in The Lost Vikings video game series.
-Another popular culture depiction is the homage to Wagner's Der Ring des Nibelungen by Merrie Melodies in the Chuck Jones-directed cartoon What's Opera, Doc?, which depicts Elmer Fudd wearing a magical horned Viking helmet as he chases Bugs Bunny.